Lossless-Cash/lossless-sdk/README.md

     }
 }
 ```
+Other networks include: `polygon, avalanche, bsc, fantom,` and `harmony` for Harmony shard 0
-See all the networks you can define under `networks` under [Mainnet addresses](https://lossless-cash.gitbook.io/lossless/technical-reference/lossless-controller/deployments)
+See all the networks you can define at [Mainnet addresses](https://lossless-cash.gitbook.io/lossless/technical-reference/lossless-controller/deployments)

 In your code, import the sdk libraries corresponding to the contracts you want to call